dubchild/jt2024/src/content/blog/case_mysterio-media-center.md

 ---
 ![img1](https://placehold.co/800x200/black/696969?text=mysterio-final-render)
 <!-- ![aa](@assets/images/mario_blocks/mario_block_collage1.png) -->
-### In January of 2024, I got a call from a close friend who was interested in commissioning a custom media center.
-B wanted to know if I could design a custom piece to fit in a small alcove in his girlfriend's house.
+### In January of 2024, I got a call from a close friend who wanted to commission a custom media center.
+B wanted to know if I could design something to fit in a small alcove in his girlfriend's house.
 I tried to document the whole process here in the same way I would present a case study for a website.
+My friends love it and that's the most important thing.
+I also learned a lot and have more confidence in my design and planning skills that I can put to use in future projects.

 Over the next few months we met to discuss size requirements and finishing options.
 Open source furniture designs gave me a lot of ideas to explore and I settled on three different designs.
 They liked all of the designs equally, and took their time making a decision.
 We eventually decided on a combination of features from all the designs.
 Needless to say, I got a lot of 3D-modeling experience on this project.

 <!-- ![alt text](../../assets/images/mysterio-media-center/client-text1)  -->